Hans-Günter Bruns: Overview

-Bruns was a typical German footballer.
-Powerfully built, technically good, strong in the tackle, and tactically excellent.

-Bruns was at Gladbach twice, his second stint reaching 10 years and encompassing 301 Bundesliga appearances with 55 goals scored.

-As a player, Bruns was the type to make bursting runs from deep in midfield.
-He supported attacks, instigated moves and helped defend his back-line.
-German football in the '70s and '80s had plenty of great players in that position.
+As a player, Bruns resorted to a playstyle involving the creation of bursting runs from deep in midfield.
+He supported attacks, instigated moves and helped defend his back-line, a common position in German football in the '70s and '80s.
+Bruns was powerfully built, technically good, a strong tackler, and tactically excellent.

-Having started out as a midfielder for Schalke, the North Rhine-Westphalia-born star eventually evolved into one of the finest sweepers of his generation.
-Part of the Gladbach side that went all the way to 1979 UEFA Cup glory, Bruns is part of Bundesliga folklore for a moment during an encounter with Bayern where he ran past almost every opposition player before seeing his shot strike both posts and fail to go in.
+Having started out as a midfielder for Schalke, he later became part of the glorious Gladbach side that won the 1979 UEFA Cup.
+Bruns was at Gladbach twice, with his second stint lasting 10 years and encompassing 301 Bundesliga appearances, scoring 55 goals.
+Bruns is also part of Bundesliga folklore, when during a game against Bayern Munich, he ran past almost every opposition player before seeing his shot strike both posts and fail to go in.

 Years after his retirement, he achieved mild publicity as a result of a video shared on various video streaming and social media sites.
-The video, showing a clip from a 1983 match between Borussia Mönchengladbach and FC Bayern Munich, and titled The Greatest Goal Never Scored, showed Bruns collecting the ball under pressure near his own corner flag, beating three Bayern Munich players as he ran almost the entire length of the pitch, exchanging a pass with a Borussia Mönchengladbach striker that allowed him on goal, only for his shot to hit the inside of one post, roll across goal and hit the other post, before rebounding into the arms of the Munich keeper.
+The video, showing a clip from a separate match played in 1983 between Borussia Mönchengladbach and FC Bayern Munich, titled The Greatest Goal Never Scored, showed Bruns collecting the ball under pressure near his own corner flag, beating three Bayern Munich players as he ran almost the entire length of the pitch, exchanging a pass with a Borussia Mönchengladbach striker that allowed him on goal, only for his shot to hit the inside of one post, roll across goal and hit the other post, before rebounding into the arms of the Munich keeper.

 Career

 Bruns did not register with a football club in his hometown until he was 11 years old, having spent many years playing soccer on the street.
 At 17, he moved to Schalke 04.

-In the Bundesliga he was from 1973 to 1990 for FC Schalke 04, SG Wattenscheid 09, Fortuna Düsseldorf and Borussia Mönchengladbach active.
+In the Bundesliga he was active from 1973 to 1990, playing for FC Schalke 04, SG Wattenscheid 09, Fortuna Düsseldorf and Borussia Mönchengladbach (twice).
 In his first years as a professional, he played in midfield, later especially on the Libero position.
 In 1979, he was in the squad of the team Borussia Mönchengladbach, the UEFA Cup winner, and scored on the way to the final matches against Red Star Belgrade, in which he did not participate, one goal against Benfica and Manchester City.
 In 1980 he was DFB Cup winner with Fortuna Düsseldorf, 1984 he lost with Borussia Mönchengladbach in the final of the same competition to FC Bayern Munich on penalties.

-Bruns is responsible for one of the most famous posts goal of Bundesliga history.
+Bruns is responsible for one of the most famous near-goals in Bundesliga history.
 In the 1983/84 season he sprinted in Munich in the game against Bayern with a solo run past the opposing team behind the entire field.
 His shot hit the left inner post, the ball rolled on the goal line to the right post and jumped from there back into the field, where the Munich defense could then clear.